 AGP adapters: You may install a video adapter in the dedicated AGP slot connector, in an ISA slot connector, or in a PCI slot connector.
-However, the server system board supports either the integrated video subsystem or the AGP video connector, but not both simultaneously.
+However, the server system board does not support the AGP video connector and the integrated video subsystem simultaneously.

 The server contains one dedicated AGP slot connector on the inside rear of the server wall, adjacent to the dual-inline memory module (DIMM) connectors.
-To locate the dedicated AGP slot connector, see "System board illustration" on page 142.
+To locate the dedicated AGP slot connector, see "System board illustration" on page 141.

-If you need to install an AGP adapter in the dedicated AGP slot connector, go to "Installing or removing AGP adapters" on page 65.
-If you need to install a video adapter in an ISA or PCI slot connector, go to "ISA and PCI adapters" on page 61.
+If you need to install an AGP adapter in the dedicated AGP slot connector, go to "Installing or removing AGP adapters" on page 66.
+If you need to install a video adapter in an ISA or PCI slot connector, go to "ISA and PCI adapters" on page 62.